Wicloz/AnimeSentinel/README.md

 Guide for development servers (WIP):
 - Required software:
--- python >= 2.5
--- pip (to install cfscrape and selenium)
--- a recent version of nodejs, node legacy and npm
 -- firefox
 -- xvfb
 - Included in Homestead:
 -- composer
+-- python >= 2.5
+-- pip (to install cfscrape and selenium)
+-- a recent version of nodejs and npm
 -- a webserver
 -- a database
 -- openssl